Frijol/climate-change/GLOSSARY.md

 ## UNFCCC
 1992 United Nations Framework Convention on Climate Change

+## unit commitment
+planning regarding which generating units should be on during a given day to meet load forecast

 ## uplift
 an extra cost, usually about 10% of the power purchase price, added to the power purchase price to account for extra operating costs (out-of-merit dispatch, standby, and reactive power) related to market inefficiencies resulting from a day-ahead power purchase market in the United Kingdom [Graves, 1-2][Graves]